soxueren/atsd/integration/tableau/examples/comparision_of_two_metrics_at_one_bar_graph.md

-# Comparision of two metrics at one bar graph
+# Comparision of Two Metrics in One Bar Graph

 ## Overview

-Build a report displaying monthly exports and import.
+Build a report displaying monthly exports and imports.

 ## Data Source